oracle/weblogic-kubernetes-operator/site/apache.md

 Once you have access to the Docker image of the Apache Web Server, you can go ahead follow the instructions below to setup and start Kubernetes artifacts for Apache Web Server.

-## When use Apache load balancer with a WebLogic domain created with the WebLogic Operator
+## Use Apache load balancer with a WebLogic domain created with the WebLogic Operator

 Please refer to [Creating a domain using the WebLogic Operator](creating-domain.md) for how to create a domain with the WebLogic Operator.